cosmos/cosmos-sdk/docs/spec/auth/subkeys_proposal.md

 }
 ```

-When a transaction using a SubKey has paid its fee, into this queue's store we insert a new entry.
+When a transaction using a SubKey has paid its fee, we insert a new entry into this queue's store.
 - The key is `sdk.FormatTimeBytes(ctx.BlockTime.Add(time.Day * 1)`
 - The value is the Amino marshalled `DailyFeeSpend`